Menu

 “I have had an enormous uphill battle trying to get doctors to believe me and take my symptoms seriously.
 My GP was adamant that my thyroid was fine and my symptoms were all in my head… I had anxiety because he didn’t believe my symptoms were real – he persistently stonewalled me – and meanwhile, my hypothyroidism symptoms were becoming debilitating and intolerable.”
 [6]

-Adrenal dysfunction could also be causing or contributing to your depression and emotional health.
-I’ve covered what “adrenal fatigue” or adrenal dysfunction is here.
+Adrenal dysfunction could also be causing or contributing to depression and poor mental health in thyroid patients.
+I’ve covered what adrenal dysfunction is here.

 • Wanting to be alone